sivanlasri/Plastic-Sheet-Factory-Management-System/README.md

 This project simulates a control system for a **plastic sheet factory** that manufactures greenhouse covers.
 It reads production data from a CSV file (`Factory.csv`), imports it into a **MySQL** database, and provides a graphical user interface (GUI) built using **Java Swing**.

-The system allows users to perform **six analytical SQL queries** that help visualize and analyze factory operations — including total production, defect rates, and efficiency statistics.
+The system allows users to perform **six analytical SQL queries** that help visualize and analyze factory operations, including total production, defect rates, and efficiency statistics.
 Additionally, **multithreading (Threads)** is used in the sixth query to improve performance and enable parallel data analysis.

 ---